reneweiser/simple-todo-app/README.md

 ## Todo

-- Save items to localstorage
+- [x] Save items to localstorage
-- Buttons for each Todo to mark them complete or remove them
+- [x] Buttons for each Todo to mark them complete or remove them
-- Todos can be reordered
 - Work on the design